MicrosoftDocs/fabric-docs/docs/admin/monitoring-workspace.md

 ### Manage access

 There are several ways you can manage access to content of the admin monitoring workspace.
+If you're the admin of the workspace, you have a *member* [workspace role](/power-bi/collaborate-share/service-roles-new-workspaces#workspace-roles) and you can grant access to any of its items with or without share and build permissions.

 * **Workspace** - Learn how to to give users access to the workspace in [manage workspace](../admin/portal-workspaces.md).
 You can only grant other users a viewer role.
 Once a viewer role is provided, it can't be taken away.